-Would it surprise you to find out that gum disease is actually the most common disease in the United States?
-Nearly half of the entire U.S. adult population has a form of it and are not even aware.
+Would it surprise you to find out that the cause of bleeding gums is actually attributed to what is known as periodontal disease?
+Also referred to as gum disease, it is the most common disease in the United States with nearly half of the entire U.S. adult population having some form of it.
 It starts very subtly with just a little bit of swelling and redness, but it can eventually develop into painful, bacteria-filled pockets along the gum line.
 Gum disease is the leading cause of tooth loss for adults 35 and over.
-Dr. Steve Aspros, Dr. Ransey Boyd, and Dr. Kirstin Walther take gum disease very seriously, which is why they will always examine them at your routine checkups.
+Dr. Ransey Boyd and Dr. Kirstin Walther take gum disease very seriously, which is why they will always examine them at your routine checkups.
 If you have developed it, they have a variety of treatment methods to help you manage your gum disease.

 Most people know that if you don’t brush your teeth, plaque and bacteria build upon them, and this can eventually lead to a cavity.
 The same principle is true with your gums.
 Built-up plaque, tartar, and bacteria can irritate sensitive gum tissue and lead to an infection.
 This can cause the tissue to recede and break down, which takes away its ability to support your teeth and protect the thinner enamel around the roots.
 This is why tooth loss is so common for people suffering from advanced gum disease.

 In its early stages, more diligent oral hygiene at home and dental cleanings can usually manage the problem.
 However, once the infection has become too advanced, more sophisticated treatments may be needed.

 It may not always be to determine if you have gum disease but if you know what to look for, you can feel better prepared should you notice any of the following symptoms developing: